ivorysteve/elections/README.md

 * `CSV`: A directory containing a single normalized CSV file for the county.
 It must use a `.csv` suffix.

 For example, the CSV file for `Juniata` county in Pennsylvania is: `PA/Juniata/CSV/juniata.csv`.

+## Miscellaneous

+Some counties were hand collated by others:

+* Crawford
+* Lycoming